I'm TJ Cichecki, a designer and creative technologist living and working in our Nation's Capitol

 Efficiency For What?

-Three out of four executives admit their AI strategy is theater.
-The real problem isn't skills, it's that nobody has answered what all this efficiency is actually for.
+Three out of four executives admit their company's AI strategy is more performance than plan.
+The real problem underneath that is a question nobody has bothered to answer, which is what all this efficiency is actually for.

 AI + Design